Attendance Policy and Procedure

 90% 19 Days 4 Weeks

 • The academy will monitor trends and patterns of absence for all pupils as a part of its standard procedures.
 However, it is recognised that sudden or gradual changes in a pupil’s attendance may indicate additional or more extreme safeguarding issues.
 In line with government guidance Keeping Children Safe in Education, local procedures and the academy’s Safeguarding Policy, staff will investigate and report any suspected safeguarding cases on to the relevant authorities.
-As part of the academy’s safeguarding duty and standard procedures, staff will inform the Local Authority and/or the Police of the details of any pupil who is absent from school when they cannot establish their whereabouts and is concerned for the pupil’s welfare.
+As part of the academy’s safeguarding duty and standard procedures, staff will inform the local authority and/or the police of the details of any pupil who is absent from school when they cannot establish their whereabouts and are concerned for the pupil’s welfare.

-• If a pupil is not attending as required, where the academy deems it appropriate, staff may make home visits to see and speak to the pupil and parents/carers as part of the academy’s safeguarding and attendance processes.
+• If a pupil is not attending school regularly, where the academy deem it appropriate, staff will make home visits to see and speak to the pupil and parents/carers as part of the academy’s safeguarding and attendance processes.
 If staff are unable to see and speak to the pupil and parents/carers, they may contact the pupil’s emergency contacts and/or other professionals or contacts of the family, who they reasonably expect may be able to provide the academy with relevant information.

-The law states that schools must take the attendance register at the start of the first session of each school day and once during the second session.
-On each occasion the school must record whether each pupil is:
+• The law states that schools must take the attendance register at the start of each morning session of each school day and once during the afternoon session.
+The school must record whether each pupil is:

-• Pupils are marked present if they are in the academy when the register is taken.
+• Pupils are marked present if they are in the academy when the register is taken. (/ = morning session \ = afternoon session.)
 If a pupil leaves the academy premises after registration, they are still counted as present for statistical purposes.

 • Morning registration